Nikeshkumar-tk/Nikeshkumar-tk/README.md

 Typescripter
 ------------

-I Enjoys building app and exploring new stuffs.
+I Enjoy building apps and exploring new stuffs.

 * 🌍  I'm based in Kerala
 * 🖥️  See my portfolio at [Portfolio](http://nikeshkumar-tk.netlify.app/)